 A thesis is scholarly work that must be approved by two faculty members in the field of study.
-The project must be hypotheses driven, well-conceived, of modest scope and have an original conclusion.
-The thesis may be literature based or research based (laboratory, clinical, survey, retrospective) and is eligible for a grade of 'A' if recommended by research mentor.
-Note that some students choose to complete a thesis while completing the OHS program in one year; however, most students choosing the thesis option complete the program in 1.5 or 2 years.
+The project must be hypothesis driven, well-conceived, of modest scope, and have an original conclusion.
+The thesis may be literature based or research based (laboratory, clinical, survey, retrospective) and is eligible for a grade of 'A' if recommended by the research mentor.
+Note that some students choose to complete a thesis while completing the OHS program in one year; however, most students choose the thesis option when completing the program in 1.5 or 2 years.